keras-team/keras-io/guides/md/training_with_built_in_methods.md

 ---
 ## The `compile()` method: specifying a loss, metrics, and an optimizer

-To train a model with `fi()`t, you need to specify a loss function, an optimizer, and optionally, some metrics to monitor.
+To train a model with `fit()`, you need to specify a loss function, an optimizer, and optionally, some metrics to monitor.

 You pass these to the model as arguments to the `compile()` method: